Stress and Weight Gain

 These can work well for relief from tension, anxiety, depression, comfort eating, and other related problems.

-So, let's first look at the causes of tension and then some of the cures.
+Let's first look at the causes of tension and then the cures.

 Causes of tension